Top 10 Fivetran Alternatives & Competitors in 2026

 • Each package includes customization credits and professional services to tailor the platform to specific business requirements.

-• Example: A mid-market company with 50 million rows monthly, 20 marketing sources, and 5-minute sync frequency typically pays ~$60K annually—offering 23% savings vs. Fivetran's all-in cost for the same volume.
+• Example: A mid-market company with 100 million rows monthly, 20 marketing sources, and 5-minute sync frequency typically pays ~$60K annually—consistent with the TCO table above, which shows meaningful savings vs. Fivetran's all-in cost for the same volume.

 Unlike Fivetran's MAR billing, Improvado's pricing is predictable and does not fluctuate with row count changes mid-contract.
 Contact Improvado sales to discuss your data needs and receive a custom quote.